-Glen Lochay (Scottish Gaelic: Gleann Lòchaidhis) one of the most ‘unspoiled’ glens; it is about 20 miles long.
-It is an area of outstanding natural beauty and is renowned as one of Scotland’s most beautiful and ancient glens it remains a little known jewell offering complete privacy and seclusion
+Glen Lochay (Scottish Gaelic: Gleann Lòchaidhis) one of the most ‘unspoiled’ glens; running almost due East West and is about 20 miles long.
+It is an area of outstanding natural beauty and is renowned as one of Scotland’s most beautiful and ancient glens it remains a little known jewell offering complete privacy and seclusion to offer visitors.

-lower slopes to you right are an ancient woodland, once royal Forest of Mamlorn, that has
+The lower slopes of tto you right are an ancient woodland, once royal Forest of Mamlorn, that has

 changed little over the centuries.
 There are no ‘forestry plantations’ but rather sympathetic

 planting of various native deciduous and conifer varieties that attract a wide range of wildlife.

 To the left is the flat, fertile farm land that straddles the River Lochay and is still worked, mainly

 for grazing sheep and cattle.
 There is route of a seven-mile walk through this "delightful and

 At the top of the glen the views are breathtaking and the River Lochay rises out of Lochan